-15.2.
+15.3.
 Implementation

-An Implementation Plan will be prepared that builds on the strategies and actions highlighted throughout the Gisborne Futures plans to provide a framework for delivering the vision for Gisborne.
+An Implementation Plan will be prepared that builds on the strategies and actions highlighted throughout the Gisborne Structure Plan to provide a framework for delivering the vision for Gisborne as set out in the Structure Plan.

 The Implementation Plan will be used as a guide to identify Council's role, responsibilities and priority for each recommended action.